 Improving the readability of your manuscript.

 As an editor and proofreader, as well as a voracious reader, I notice these 5 common issues often, and correcting them really does make such a difference to the readability of a manuscript.
-I am hyper aware of them now as a fiction writer with two works-in-progress on the go too!
+I am hyper aware of them now as a fiction writer with three works-in-progress on the go too!

 Whether you are at the editing stage, agonising over the storyline or chopping away whole sentences or paragraphs, or at the proofreading stage, polishing the details and checking for minor mistakes, this blog outlining 5 easy ways to make your first novel better should provide a bit of useful guidance.
 I hope it does!